 - For addresses, check syntax and also check components of the address against a dictionary table of country, city and street names.

 - For phone numbers, check format, allowing for international number formats, and check country codes against a dictionary table of acceptable countries.

 - Similar checks for any other data field.

 - Save all data fields with errors to a rejects file, to enable troubleshooting and manual data correction.

 - For any data issue found, report a warning if the issue is not critical, and save the data to target table.
 Report an error if the issue is critical, and do not save the data to the target table.

 Going Beyond ETL with ELT and Automated Data Management

 Traditional ETL processes are the standard in many large organizations.
 But they are complex to build and test, and cumbersome to maintain.
 Many organizations are moving to new data warehouse infrastructure that supports Extract Load Transform (ELT).

 In ETL, you simply load all data directly to the data warehouse, and then transform it later on-the-fly according to user requirements.
 This requires the ability to store large volumes of data and perform complex processing quickly, even when data is not pre-organized according to known queries.
 New data warehouse technology provides these capabilities.

 An example of an automated data management system that supports ELT, doing away with the complexity of the ETL process, is Panoply.
-Panoply is an automated data warehouse that allows you to load unlimited volumes of data and easily perform ad hoc transformations and rollbacks, without a full ETL setup and without the need for ETL testing.
+Panoply is a cloud data platform that allows you to load unlimited volumes of data, without complicated code.

 Give Panoply a test drive and get a sneak peek at the future of ETL.